Dipakk7/Dipakk7/README.md

 ## 🎯 About Me

-Analytical and detail-oriented AI Engineer and Data Analyst skilled in Python, SQL, and Power BI, with hands-on experience in transforming raw data into meaningful insights and intelligent solutions.
-Adept at applying machine learning, statistical analysis, and data visualization to support data-driven decision-making.
+Analytical and detail-oriented **AI Engineer and Data Analyst** skilled in **Python, SQL, and Power BI**, with hands-on experience in transforming raw data into meaningful insights and intelligent solutions.
+Adept at applying **machine learning, statistical analysis, and data visualization** to support data-driven decision-making.
 Proven ability to work with real-world datasets, build predictive models, and communicate findings effectively.
-Seeking opportunities to apply AI and data analytics skills in practical, real-world projects and entry-level roles.
+Seeking opportunities to apply **AI and data analytics skills** in practical, real-world projects and entry-level roles.

 ---